 Answ.
 It would not equal them at all, any more than distinct personality would do: for, 1.
 The souls of all holy persons may be so united, as that the souls of the wicked shall have no part in that union.
-Whether the souls of the wicked shall be united in one sinful, miserable soul, or rather but in one sinful society, or be greatlier separate, disunited, contrary to each other, and militant, as part of their sin and misery, is nothing to this case.
-2. Yet natural and moral union must be differenced.
-God is the root of nature to the worst, and however in one sense it is said, that there is nothing in God but God, yet it is true, that in him all live, and move, and have their being; but yet the wicked's in-being in God doth afford them no sanctifying or beatifying communion with him, as experience showeth us in this life; which yet holy souls have, as being made capable recipients of it.
+Whether the souls of the wicked shall be united in one sinful, miserable soul, or rather but in one sinful society, or be greatlier separate, disunited, contrary to each other, and militant, as part of their sin and misery, is nothing 2.
+Yet natural and moral union must be differto this case. enced.
+God is the root of nature to the worst, and however in one sense it is said, that there is nothing in God but God, vet it is true, that in him all live, and move, and have their being; but yet the wicked's in-being in God doth afford them no sanctifying or beatifying communion with him, as experience showeth us in this life; which yet holy souls have, as being made capable recipients of it.
 As I said, different plants, briars, and cedars, the stinking and the sweet, are implanted parts (or accidents) of the same world or earth.
-3. And the godly themselves may have as different a share of happiness in one common soul, as they have now of holiness, and so as different rewards (even as roses and rosemary, and other herbs, differ in the same garden, and several fruits in the same orchard, or on the same tree).
-For if souls are unible, and so partible substances, they have neither more nor less of substanceor holiness for their union; and so will each have his proper measure.
-As a tun of water east into the sea will there still be the same, and more than a spoonful cast into it.
+3. And the godly themselves may have as diffind at a share of happiness in one common soul, as they have han the holiness, and so as different rewards (even as weles of light innary, and other he s, differ in the same gash a perfect unity an fruits in the same orchard, or on the same at all were as hapt are unible, and so partible substances, theoss interests or minre nor less of substance or holiness for the my own comforts each have his proper measure.
+As a tun inot an hundred candly sea will there still be the same, and mor flame as if they were into it.

 Sect.
 52. Obj.
-But spirits are not as bodies extensive and quantitative, and so not partible or divisible, and therefore your supposition is vain.
+But joy would be. podies extensive and quantitative, and so not par is only the fole, and therefore your supposition is vain.